ircv3/ircv3-specifications/extensions/utf8-only.md

 If a client implementing this specification sees this token, they MUST set their outgoing encoding to UTF-8 without requiring any user intervention.
 This allows clients to work transparently on networks that only allow UTF-8 traffic.

 ## The `INVALID_UTF8` standard replies code
 This is a code that can be used with the [standard replies](https://ircv3.net/specs/extensions/standard-replies) specification.
 When sent with the `FAIL` command, it indicates that the client's message was rejected because it contained invalid UTF-8 data.
 When sent with the `WARN` command, it indicates that the message was modified but still accepted.
+If the server is unable to parse the sent command then it MAY send a `FAIL` command with no command name (i.e. `*`).

 ## Examples